After creating a composite shot, the first thing you need to do is add some layers to the timeline.

 Adding media from the Media panel

 When you drag media onto the timeline you need to choose where you want it to go.
-HitFilm makes this easier by showing you where the clip is going to appear.
+A blue indicator shows where the layer will be dropped.

 If you drag over the layer listing you will only see a single line indicating the layer placement.
 In this case the layer will always begin at frame 0.
 If you want to specify a start frame, drag over the layer view.